Independent Living Services for Older Individuals who are Blind (OIB)

 - Project 3: OIB Collaborative The TA team will engage with DSAs to inform and involve administrators in T&TA opportunities and other project related activities via an electronic email list, web presence, coordinated national conference and personal outreach.

-- Project 4: Community of Practice (CoP) A website to be launched in January 2017 will host a CoP to facilitate training, technical assistance, interagency collaboration, and electronic discussion among OIB service providers, including subcontracting CRPs, and related agencies.
+- Project 4: Community of Practice (CoP) A website (OIB-TAC.org) was launched in January 2017 as a CoP to facilitate training, technical assistance, interagency collaboration, and electronic discussion among OIB service providers, including subcontracting CRPs, and related agencies.
 All CoP activities will promote communication, quality service delivery, program administration, linking resources, and professional support.

 - Project 5: Communication and Dissemination Network A network of service delivery systems will be created and shared to reduce redundancy and promote cross-agency training, TA, service delivery, and professional development.